jaak0b/Ronin/README.md

 ## Thanks

 Huge thanks to **zruncho** ([madmax](https://github.com/zruncho3d/madmax)) for the help along the way.
 Without his input on the coupling, the magnet layout and many other details the design would look totally different today.

-## Status

-At this time it is **NOT recommend to print or order parts** for this toolhead as the design is not yet finalized.